 The last screen of note (the remaining ones on the menu are self-explanatory) is the News page.

-This collates news stories about cryptocurrencies from around the web so that you can keep up-to-date with what’s happening and what trends may be under way.
+This collates cryptocurrency news stories from around the web so that you can keep up-to-date with what’s happening and what trends may be under way.

 Clicking on the headline of any story will take you to the story’s original webpage.